ArupHonsGC24/train-ute/README.md

 # The "Who's on Board?"
-Rail Service Demand model.
+Rail Service Demand Model

 This is the main repository for the "Who's on Board?" model, a method of assigning passenger trips from origin-destination trip data derived from smart card systems.
 This software was created for a Bachelor of Science Advanced: Global Challenges honours project.